savob/savobajic.ca/content/projects/personal/buschecker.md

 <figcaption>Fig. 1 - The designed board</figcaption>
 </figure>

-To display a series of bus predictions on the one display, I decided to use each digit as a seperate space to show a prediction.
-To show preditions past 9 minutes on a single digit I decided to show the trailing digit and illuminate the decimal point that follows it (e.g. "1." is 11 minutes).
+To display a series of bus predictions on the one display, I decided to use each digit as a separate space to show a prediction.
+To show predictions past 9 minutes on a single digit I decided to show the trailing digit and illuminate the decimal point that follows it (e.g. "1." is 11 minutes).
 This limits the predictions displayed to 19 minutes, which I think is reasonable since I am fairly certain no one would bother waiting that long for a bus.